MUFEEDAKP/Project-Mobile-Price-Data/README.md

 - n_cores-Number of cores of processor.The total number of cores in a single processor in an Android smartphone is typically eight (most iPhone upgrades have six).

 - pc-Primary Camera mega pixels.
 The number of megapixels of a camera sensor describes the image resolution that can be captured with this camera.
-For example,    cameras with a 12 megapixel sensor can take photos with a resolution of 4200x2800 pixels, an 8 megapixel camera allows you to take pictures with a resolution of   3264x2468 pixels.

 - px_height-Pixel Resolution Height.